Andry-RALAMBOMANANTSOA/userauthserver/README.md

 - **Password Encryption**: Passwords are hashed using Bcrypt, then encrypted with AES before being stored in the database.
 - **Two-Factor Authentication (2FA)**: Use Google Authenticator for additional security during login.
 The 2FA key is also encrypted before being stored in the database.
 - **Secure Cookies**: Session tokens are stored in cookies with `Secure` and `Lax` attributes.
 Cookies only work when the server runs on HTTPS.
-- **Token Configuration**: Session tokens have a default expiration of 36,000 seconds for post-2FA checking and 600 seconds for pre-2FA checking, configurable via the .env file.
+- **Token duration**: Session tokens have a default expiration of 36,000 seconds for post-2FA checking and 600 seconds for pre-2FA checking, configurable via the .env file.

 **Real-Time Notifications**
 - Notify users of new messages in real time through `/ws/usermessage`.